 Hi there Lindsay here.
-Welcome to the third in our series of posts intended to help you settle in your new Rommie pal.
+Welcome to another post intended to help you settle in your new Rommie pal.

 In previous posts I’ve covered how to prepare your home for your new arrival, understanding how your dog will be feeling and the importance of providing somewhere safe for them to retreat to.

 I hope the following points will give you more useful information.

 Provide some safe chew toys and comfort toys

 Ah yes, the dreaded chewing.
 As I mentioned in the first article, chewing is to be expected.
 You may be fortunate and have a dog who integrates without chewing much at all, but those dogs are in the minority!